What happens when I leave the UK?

 If you leave the UK after living and working here, you must tell HM Revenue & Customs (HMRC).
 Here we explain whether or not you have to complete a tax return and whether you might receive a tax refund.

 How will I be taxed in my year of departure?

 Strictly, UK law deems an individual to be tax resident or not for an entire UK tax year.
 However, it is possible to split the tax year into a UK part and an overseas part if you are resident in the UK for that year.
 This allows you to be treated in effect as if you were non-resident for the period after you leave.

 For most migrants who have been living and working in the UK, the split year rules mean that after they leave the UK, they will only be taxable in the UK on any UK-sourced income they continue to have.

-You can find more about split year treatment in our section on residence and domicile.
+You can find more about split year treatment in our pages on residence and domicile.